theAIGuysCode/yolov4-custom-functions/README.md

 ## Currently Supported Custom Functions and Flags
 * [x] [Counting Objects (total objects and per class)](#counting)
 * [x] [Print Info About Each Detection (class, confidence, bounding box coordinates)](#info)
+* [ ] [TODO: Crop Detections and Save as New Image]
+* [ ] [TODO: Apply Tesseract OCR to Detections to Extract Text] If there is a custom function you want to see created then create an issue in the issues tab and suggest it!
+If enough people suggest the same custom function I will add it quickly!

 ## Getting Started
 ### Conda (Recommended)